dreaminhex/saffron/README.md

    npm run dev
    ```

-   The `.env.local` file is already configured to connect to `localhost:50051`
+   The `.env.local` file is already configured to connect to the correct SpiceDB HTTP and gRPC endpoints.
+If you change ports or run SpiceDB elsewhere, update this file accordingly.

    Open [http://localhost:7777](http://localhost:7777)